 - Check “Allow Remote Scripted Viewer Controls (RLVa)”

 - Go to the Interface Windows subtab if you’re not already there.

 - Uncheck “Hide empty system folders from inventory.”
 (In older versions of Firestorm, this checkbox is right under the RLVa checkbox.)

 - Quit Firestorm and restart it.

 - Create a folder named “#RLV” (without the quotes) directly under “My Inventory” (right-click on “My Inventory”, select “New Folder”).
 Attachments and clothing items in folders created inside this “shared root” can be automatically worn or removed by RLV-enabled devices.
 Tip: If you want to include the same item inside multiple folders, instead of creating multiple copies of the item, just add a link to the item inside each folder.

 - In order to be controlled by objects you are not wearing – for example, to have components installed using the ACS Factory, Conversion Chamber, or Workbench – you must also purchase, wear, and activate an RLV Relay.
-There are a vendors for the free DEM Relay in the ACS Workshop and Loading Dock, but as far as we know any relay you may already have will work fine.
+There is a vendor for the free DEM Relay in the ACS Workshop, but as far as we know any relay you may already have will work fine.
 To use the DEM Relay: